Indy on verge of deadly record after man’s death in possible home invasion

 “I’m really mad they would take someone that good away from us,” said neighbor Robert Smiddy.

-Robert says the victim, James Thornton, lived alone and didn’t have a serious criminal record, yet was always willing to help his neighbors
+Robert says the victim, James Thornton, lived alone and didn’t have a serious criminal record and was always willing to help his neighbors

 “If you walked into his house and were hungry, he’d give the food off his plate.
 That’s why this is so confusing because I don’t know why someone would do this to such a generous guy like that,” said Smiddy.